-Ensure that there is 7.3 metres (24 feet) clearance above the ground.
+7.3m Ensure that there is 7.3 metres (24 feet) clearance 24ft above the trampoline.

-Also check that there area no overhanging objects in the area above the trampoline.
+Also check that there are no overhanging objects in the area above the trampoline.

 To enter the trampoline, unzip the door and climb in.